Blog

 A Firecracker of a Gift

 A simple gift bag made from a hand dyed vintage linen napkin.
 Make this bag and tuck in that special gift, two gifts in one!
 Especially nice for handing down a family heirloom whether a tea cup or a piece of Grandma’s jewelry.
-Try a
+Try a dresser scarf for a larger bag.

 Tyvek Play Time